nickyiliwang0000/h/react-and-firebase/lifecycles.md

 * **componentDidUpdate()** - This is where you can operate on the DOM and make network requests. **Note:** Actions performed here typically need to be wrapped in a condition to prevent an infinite loop.
 The documentation has more information [here](https://reactjs.org/docs/react-component.html#componentdidupdate).

-When a component is unmounted from the DOM, the only one lifecycle method is called:
+When a component is unmounted from the DOM, this one lifecycle method is called:
 * **componentWillUnmount()** This is where you stop any recurrent logic associated with that component (like a timer or a recurring API call).

 ## Using the lifecycle methods